 Meeting and Information Download

-Your mortgage broker/agent or your lender will ask you for information to help them better understand you, your goals for the mortgage loan, and the type of mortgage you want or need including:
+Your mortgage broker/agent or your lender will ask you for information to help them better understand you, your goals for the mortgage loan or renewal, and the type of mortgage you want or need including:

 - Your financial circumstances